 It is called glass fiber reinforced plastic, or glass fiber reinforced plastic.

-Pay attention to distinguish FRP from tempered glass.
+Pay attention to distinguishing FRP from tempered glass.

 Due to the different types of resins used, there are:

 It can replace steel in the manufacture of machine parts and the shells of automobiles and ships.

 The difference in resin performance gives FRP different corrosion resistance so that FRP can be used for a long time under the corrosive environment of different gas and liquid media.